Linyan2316/Introduction-to-Astronomy/README.md

 # Introduction-to-Astronomy
-Raw tex files of my notes.
+Raw tex and image files of my notes.
+The images quoted may be subject to copyright risks, so please be caution.